ryan-mcclue/ryan-mcclue/src/knowledge.md

 ## Soldering
-UPS (uninterruptable power supply) sits between PSU and provides momentary power to allow for graceful powerdown

-No direct translation from AWG to metric as stranded and solid AWG different RoHs does allow for small amounts of lead

-RoHs (restriction of hazardous substances) solid 22AWG ampacity of 7A
-Concerned with voltage drop when wire is long, e.g. in a house Temperature rise that must also be considered (e.g. insulation rating, operating temperature etc.)
-Lower gauge is thicker diametre, giving lower voltage drop and higher ampacity.

-Spring contacts in breadboards give higher contact resistance than say a perfboard V = IR, so higher voltage drop.
-P = IV; P = V^2/R, higher voltage drop gives more power dissipated as heat Therefore, breadboard only good for say 500mA-1A

-Polarised/keyed connectors ensure connect right terminals which is good for PSUs, however don't want to reverse brushless dc motor direction.
-PSU could have built-in toggable circuit breaker or one-time fuse

-A motor's starting/stall current higher than run current due to torque generation to overcome intertia

-20mA across heart will cause cardiac arrest current flows due to potential difference, not necessarily a ground. current can flow in a closed loop, as it does when you touch a wire AC causes greater muscle contractions, i.e. loss of muscle control and stop breathing

-most solder has flux core (typically rosin) to prevent oxidation (wets the metal?) if we were to leave a blob of solder on the iron whilst hot, it would oxidise and become visibly flaky
+most solder has flux core (typically rosin) to prevent oxidation if we were to leave a blob of solder on the iron whilst hot, it would oxidise and become visibly flaky

-Sn/Pb (60/40) lower boiling point and shinier finish (cone shaped) then non-leaded. fumes are flux as boiling point of lead (≈1700°C) much higher lead is if course bad if ingested lead-free developed due to landfill leeching of disposed electronics
+Sn/Pb (60/40) lower boiling point and shinier finish (cone shaped) then non-leaded. fumes are flux as boiling point of lead (≈1700°C) much higher lead is if course bad if ingested lead-free developed due to landfill leeching of disposed electronics fume extractor at top

 like most metal products, the iron has core (Cu, Fe) and plating metals (Cr, Sn)

-fume extractor at top

-wire guage is diametre
-use solid wire as easier to work with than stranded (which handles flexing better, so better for final projects)

 when heated, oxidation of solder iron tip is greatly accelerated thereby losing conductivity, wetting, etc.